iov-one/weave/README.md

 design that doesn't require an advanced setup, you should try this library and give feedback, especially on ease-of-use.
-The end goal is to make blockchain development almost as productive as web development (in golang), but providing defaults and best practices for many choices, while allowing extreme flexibility in business logic and data modelling.
+The end goal is to make blockchain development almost as productive as web development (in golang), by providing defaults and best practices for many choices, while allowing extreme flexibility in business logic and data modelling.